 While at Wimbiscus Law Firm, Melissa represented units of local government, including sheriffs, counties, cities, villages, school districts, zoning boards and townships.
 She has drafted municipal legislation and has represented units of local government in trial, appellate and federal courts.

 She prosecuted hundreds of municipal ordinance violations for the towns she represented.
 The late William J. Wimbiscus, Jr., began practicing municipal law in 1950 and she learned from his vast experience in her municipal practice.
 As a tenacious municipal prosecutor, Melissa utilized a local ordinance against Exxon, CBS and Viacom for a Superfund site for one of her municipal clients.
 In that case, she set national precedent before the Seventh Circuit Court of Appeals on whether a non home rule unit of local government could exercise its nuisance powers during the course of a Superfund cleanup.
 Following this case, she represented the Village of Roxana, Illinois, against Shell and Conoco Phillips using her DePue precedent and fined the polluters for every lot, street and alley which contained benzene from the refinery.
 Both cases settled.

 Now, Melissa maintains her own practice in Illinois, with offices in Chicago and downstate, Illinois.
 She represents communities nationally, helping them seek redress for public nuisance, suing her vast experience as a municipal trial lawyer.
-She now advises and represents municipalities and counties to seek redress against pharmaceutical corporations in the opioid crisis with Sanders, Phillips, Grossman, LLC.

 She has served for ten years on the board of directors of Freedom House, also having been its President.
 She volunteers for local not for profits, and religious organizations.
 She also serves as a director on the board of a local bank.